ubclaunchpad/LP-website/handbook/strategy/recurring-processes.md

 # ⏰ Recurring Processes

 This page documents administrative processes that Launch Pad runs every year.
+In general, both the Leadership team and the Strategy team are responsible for driving efforts on these processes.

 ## Selecting Leadership